-Visit retiree.mercermarketplace.com to process your status change online.
-You must initiate your status change through retiree.mercermarketplace.com within 31 days of the date of the change in status..
+Visit retiree.aptia365.com/capitalone to process your status change online.
+You must initiate your status change through retiree.aptia365.com/capitalone within 31 days of the date of the change in status..
 Remember, if you are changing plans due to turning 65, you must have your coverage in place prior to turning 65 to ensure you have no gap in coverage.